Our Terms of Business

 Monies Held in Our Client Account

-We will not be liable to repay any money that we hold for you in our client account at Allied Irish Bank (GB) PLC which is lost as a result of a failure of the bank.
+We will not be liable to repay any money that we hold for you in our client account at Barclays Bank PLC which is lost as a result of a failure of the bank.

 If any provision in these terms of engagement or our accompanying letter is or becomes invalid, illegal or unenforceable then it shall, to the extent required, be severed and shall be ineffective and the validity of the remaining provisions shall not be affected in any way.